tuananh-vn/ingest_projects/README.md

 ### Regression Test

 if developing/updateing the demos, run the demos in background mode and check that everything still works.
 For testing purposes, use `make regression` to test the demo in background mode.

+### Developers

+if you wish to develop the datalabframework library, this repo acts as integration test suite.
+Run `make run MODE=dev` and `make regression MODE=dev` to run the demos with the datalabframework library mounted in editable mode.